 How long does it take to build up a buffer fund for living on last month’s income?

-The current state of your budget: If you have some wiggle room in your budget currently you will be able to apply that extra money towards your buffer fund.
-If your budget is very tight it will take some extra effort to reduce expenses or start a side hustle.
+The current state of your budget: If you have some wiggle room in your budget currently, you will be able to apply that extra money towards your buffer fund.
+If your budget is very tight, it will take extra effort to reduce expenses or start a side hustle.

-Plan on it taking anywhere from 3 months to a year to fully fund your buffer account.
+Plan on it taking anywhere from 3 months to a year to fund your buffer account fully.